-Because bank account numbers have no built-in protection for unauthorized debits, banks control who can access the system to do direct deposits and direct debits.
+Because bank account numbers in the U.S. have no built-in protection for unauthorized debits, banks control who can access the Electronic Funds Transfer (EFT) system to do direct deposits and direct debits.
 Businesses can sign up for access, but in general, individuals can’t.
 This makes it difficult for individuals to pay another person electronically.
-Even if someone is willing to give me their bank routing number and account number, I can’t easily pay them with those numbers.
+I can’t easily pay someone even if they give me their bank account’s routing number and account number.

-Some third-parties step in and act as a middleman to facilitate person-to-person payments.
-You pay the third-party and the third-party pays the other person.
-PayPal, Venmo, Cash App (Square), Apple Pay, Google Pay, and Facebook Pay all work to a degree.
-It’s free to send and receive when it doesn’t involve a credit card.
 Both the sender and the recipient must be on the same third-party system.
-It doesn’t work if you use PayPal and the person you’re paying uses Cash App.
-Either you also have to sign up for Cash App or they also have to sign up for PayPal.
-It gets unwieldy if you need to pay multiple people using all different third-parties.
+It doesn’t work if you use Venmo and the person you’re paying uses Cash App.
+Either you also have to sign up for Cash App or they also have to sign up for Venmo.
+It gets unwieldy if you need to pay multiple people all on different third-party systems.

-Because these third-parties are private businesses, they have their agenda and they also must protect themselves.
-When you receive money in the third-party system, if you want to move it to your bank account, you may have to take a manual step to transfer it.
-The transfer may be subject to scrutiny and restrictions, and it can take several days.
+These third parties are private businesses.
+They have their agenda and they also must protect themselves from high-risk transactions.
+When you receive money in the third-party system, the money stays in that system.
+It doesn’t go to your bank account.
+If you want to move the money to your bank account, you may have to take a manual step to transfer it.
+The transfer may be subject to scrutiny and restrictions, and it can take some time.

-This came up when I needed to set up paying rent to my landlord.
+This came up when I needed to set up rent payments to my landlord.
 If I use my bank’s bill pay service, the bank will mail a paper check.
 My landlord lives in different places at different times of the year.
-If I pay him electronically, it goes into his bank account no matter where he’s at.
+If I pay him by Zelle, it goes into his bank account no matter where he’s at.
 Because I have everything else on autopay, I’d like to schedule the rent payments to go out automatically on a set date every month.

-If your recipient’s bank supports Zelle, it works well for smaller payments, such as paying friends for shared expenses or paying a gardener.
+If your recipient’s bank supports Zelle, it works well for one-time payments, such as paying friends for shared expenses or paying a gardener, a personal trainer, or a babysitter.
 The low limits set by banks and their inconsistent support for scheduled payments make it more difficult to use Zelle for paying rent.
 Because Bank of America has a higher limit but it doesn’t support scheduling recurring payments, I have to set a calendar reminder and pay manually each month.
 It’s not the end of the world but I really wish it could be automated.